skip to content

 • Driving under the influence.
 This is a term most people associate with alcohol, but it can pertain to drugs as well, including cannabis, which is now legal in the state of California.
 Driving under the influence of prescription drugs, even when a valid prescription accompanies those drugs, can also result in a charge.
 This is because drugs of any kind can seriously impair a person's judgement and ability to drive responsibly.
 This is a very serious offense that has strict penalties.
 This charge often accompanies other drug charges, such as possession or transporting.

 • Prescription drug fraud.
 This fraud can occur in two ways.
-The most common is when an individual forges a doctor’s signature in order to fill a prescription for drugs.
+The most common is when an individual forges a doctor's signature to fill a drug prescription.
 Another less common method is when a doctor prescribes a drug to a patient under false pretenses, often because he is receiving a fee from the manufacturers of the drug for dispensing it.

 Back to Top